US election: China congratulates Joe Biden on victory | DW | 13.11.2020

 Beijing finally broke its silence on the US election, more than one week after millions of Americans cast their ballots.
-Incumbent president Donald Trump is still to concede defeat.
+Incumbent president Donald Trump has yet to concede defeat.

 China on Friday congratulated US President-elect Joe Biden on his victory against incumbent Donald Trump, more than a week after Americans cast their ballots.

-Trump has so far refused to concede defeat, but numerous world leaders, including German Chancellor Angela Merkel, have already called Biden to congraulate him on his win.
+Trump has so far refused to concede defeat, but numerous world leaders, including German Chancellor Angela Merkel, have already called Biden to congratulate him on his win.

 Beijing finally broke its silence during a press conference held by its foreign ministry.